 Students are expected to take clinical courses in sequence and without interruption.

 Upon completion of the Post Master's program requirements, students will receive official confirmation from the Faculty of Nursing.

-Post-MN applicants who desire to become eligible for entry-to-practice as a Nurse Practitioner require 4500 hours of registered nursing practice, appropriate to the program category (i.e. Adult of Family/All Ages), prior to entering the program and an undergraduate level Health History and Physical Assessment course with a mark of B within the past 6 years.
-Students will be tested on physical assessment skills at the beginning of NURS 510 or NURS 515.
+Post-MN applicants who desire to become eligible for entry-to-practice as a Nurse Practitioner require 4,500 hours of registered nursing practice, appropriate to the program category (i.e. Adult, Family/All Ages, or Neonate), prior to entering the program and an undergraduate level Health History and Physical Assessment course with a mark of B within the past six years.
+Students will be tested on physical assessment skills at the beginning of NURS 510, NURS 515, or NURS 520.

 Post MN applicants must submit the following:

 For further information about becoming a Special Graduate Student, please visit the FGSR website.